Canardoux/flutter_sound/doc/pages/the-tau-project/taudio.md

 During many months, we had the project to implement [Audio Graphs](/guides_graph.html) inside Flutter Sound.
 This project was called _TauSound_.

-TauSound was killed a few weeks ago because:
+TauSound was killed off a few weeks ago because:

-- The API was very difficult to specify, and we were sure that we will have to modify it very often.
+- The API was overly complex and hard to maintain
-- It added complexity inside an already complecate library.
+- It added complexity inside an already complicated library.
-- We was realizing that we tried to define something that was already defined by the W3C.
-If you look to the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), you will see that we were trying to do something already done.
-And done really perfectely.
+- It dawned on us that we wre re-inventing the wheel ; W3C already had functionality in place that we were trying to implement.
+If you look to the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), you will see that we were trying to do something that had already been perfected.

 ### W3C - Web Audio API

 W3C did a fantastic job with the specification of this API.

-More, this API is already completely implemented inside the main Web Browser :
+Furthermore, this API is already completely implemented inside a host of mainstream WEB Browsers:

 - Microsoft Edge
 - Google Chrome